Posted in Plumbing Repairs

 While we can’t say what caused your particular cracked pipe situation without investigating in person, it may be the result of one of these common causes:

-- Tree Root Intrusion: Even if you don’t have any trees in your yard, far-reaching roots from your neighbour’s trees can wrap themselves around your buried sewer lines and constrict as they grow, eventually creating enough pressure to crack the pipe.
+- Tree Root Intrusion: Even if you don’t have any trees in your yard, far-reaching roots from your neighbour’s trees can wrap themselves around your underground pipes and constrict as they grow, eventually creating enough pressure to crack the pipe.
 Once the roots touch moisture inside the pipe, they begin to grow rapidly and partially or completely block the flow of sewage and wastewater.

 - Frozen Pipes: When cold weather hits and your pipes aren’t adequately insulated, the water inside them freezes and expands, and the pipe bursts under the pressure of the expanding ice.